 A Key Schedule and index shall be included in the submittals indicating the locking function of each Opening for the use in the development of Keying System.

-After the schedules have been approved by the Engineer, submit the corrected schedules.
-One additional copy plus catalog cuts of each item and installation and maintenance instructions shall be sent to the Port Lock Shops.
+After the schedules have been approved by the Engineer, submit the corrected schedules, with catalog cuts of each item and installation and maintenance instructions for inclusion in the O&M Manual.
+Submit the corrected schedules.

 Templates: Furnish hardware templates for each fabricator of doors, frames, and other Work to be factory prepared for the installation of hardware.
 Upon request, check the shop drawings of such other Work to confirm that provisions will be made for the proper installation of hardware.